Bryan22cat/model1/README_Model1.md

 > **`ORIGINAL_POSITIONING.md`** for originality, scope, usage boundaries, and intent.
 >
 > This repository is part of an independent, experience-driven research effort.
+> ## Purpose

+>This repository is not a self-help guide, coaching framework, or behavioral psychology model.

+>It documents a stop-loss–oriented way of thinking:
+>how to recognize when a situation continues to consume time, energy, or integrity without producing viable outcomes — >and how to exit before irreversible damage occurs.

+>No attempt is made to persuade, motivate, or optimize behavior.
+>The material assumes the reader already feels something is structurally wrong.

+>This work is descriptive, not prescriptive.
+>Use is voluntary.
+Responsibility remains with the reader.

 <!-- no-index -->